 Small.
 Simple.
 Significant.

-We’re proud of our Small & Simple Grants program, funded entirely by contributions from people like you.
-This Fort Flagler project effort is the 10th state park improvement we’ve been able to fund in 2015 (click here to find the full 2015 list).
+We’re proud of our Park Improvement Projects program, funded entirely by contributions from people like you.
+This Fort Flagler project effort is the 10th state park improvement we’ve been able to fund in 2015.
 And while we anticipate bringing you the good news when these projects are completed, we are also looking ahead for the next opportunity, and the next.